awsdocs/amazon-sqs-developer-guide/doc_source/prerequisites.md

     For information about downloading the SDK for Java, see [SDK for Java](https://aws.amazon.com/sdkforjava/)\.
 + **Amazon SQS Java Messaging Library**

-  If you don't use Maven, you must add the package file `amazon-sqs-java-messaging-lib.jar` to the Java build class path\.
+  If you don't use Maven, you must add the `amazon-sqs-java-messaging-lib.jar` package to the Java class path\.
 For information about downloading the library, see [Amazon SQS Java Messaging Library](https://github.com/awslabs/amazon-sqs-java-messaging-lib)\.
 **Note**
 The Amazon SQS Java Messaging Library includes support for [Maven](http://maven.apache.org/) and the [Spring Framework](http://projects.spring.io/spring-framework/)\.
 For code samples that use Maven, the Spring Framework, and the Amazon SQS Java Messaging Library, see [Working Java Example for Using JMS with Amazon SQS Standard Queues](code-examples.md)\.